brantondemoss/brantondemoss.github.io/writing/kata.md

 There is a wonderful plot of Elo ratings of various bots from the AlphaGo Zero paper:

 ![](elo.png)
-*Elo comparison of various computer Go programs*
+*Elo comparison of various computer Go programs.
+Lee Sedol would be around 3500 on this scale at the time of his match against AlphaGo.*

 Note that the raw network (just playing top move recommended by policy net) strength is around ~3000, while the full AlphaZero bot (using the policy network + MCTS + value network) achieves a rating > 5000.
 This gives us an idea of how much stronger the tree search and value estimation makes the raw network move intuition.